Little Extras Add Up

 Follow these steps to avoid scope creep and get paid for your work:

 Similar to your auto mechanic, you start with an initial consultation.
 During this meeting you ask great questions to scope out the client’s problem, hear her specific concerns and identify an ideal outcome.

 2. Get Under the Hood

 Next, you perform a thorough assessment.
 After the car’s been dropped off, the auto mechanic gets under the hood to diagnose the problem.
 Give yourself enough time to dig around.
 Your assessment lets you fully understand the problem and how to fix it.

 Note: You’ll be tempted to get your hands dirty and do the work.
 It’s important to resist the temptation until your client approves the work.How much work do you do for free because you don’t know how to charge for it?
-Follow the 7 steps to get paid for your work.
+Follow the 7 steps to get paid for your #accounting services.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Clarify the Scope